 On 26 January 2015 the Group announced the expiry of the extension granted to its partner, NIS, regarding their obligatory three-well drilling programme in Falcon's Makó Trough Licence in Hungary.
 As of 31 December 2014, NIS had only drilled and tested two wells.
-Falcon is currently evaluating, and will pursue, all options available to the Company to derive shareholder value.
 Falcon retains 100% interest in the Makó Trough Licence in Hungary including the deep play.

-On 27 January 2015 Falcon announced that it granted incentive stock options ("Options") to purchase an aggregate of 6 million common shares of Falcon to a number of recipients, including directors and officers under the stock option plan approved at Falcon's annual shareholders meeting held on 10 December 2014.
+On 27 January 2015 Falcon announced it granted incentive stock options ("Options") to purchase an aggregate of 6 million common shares of Falcon to a number of recipients, including directors and officers under the stock option plan approved at Falcon's annual shareholders meeting held on 10 December 2014.
 The Options were granted at an exercise price of CDN\$0.15 (a 26% premium to the closing share price on 23 January 2015) to the following:

 Name Number of Total number of Options

 Options granted held after grant

-John Craven - Non-Executive Chairman 1,000,000 4,100,000

 Philip O'Quigley - CEO 2,000,000 8,000,000

 Michael Gallagher - CFO 3,000,000 3,300,000

+John Craven - Non-Executive Director 1,000,000 4,100,000

-The Options granted to Mr. Craven and Mr. O'Quigley vest immediately.
+The Options granted to Mr. Craven and Mr. O'Quigley vested immediately.
 The Options have an expiry date of 25 January 2020.
 The Options granted to Mr. Gallagher have a vesting schedule allowing for 1/3 of the Options to vest on the first anniversary of the grant with an additional 1/3 vesting on each subsequent anniversary until the Options are fully vested on 25 January 2018.
 The Options have an expiry date of 25 January 2020.
 Falcon's closing price on the TSX Venture Exchange ("TSX-V") on 23 January 2015 was CDN\$0.11.
 After this grant, there were 34,752,000 Options outstanding, representing 3.77% of the issued and outstanding common shares of Falcon.